StackUp-Digital/Artemis-11ty-Starter-Tailwind/README.md

 ## Things to consider

 This was created with [11ty](https://www.11ty.dev/), a very simple static site generator.
 Additional documentation can be found on the 11ty website.
-Assets are compiled with Gulp.
-The provided gulpfile has been configured to handle the compilation of `.scss` files.
+Assets are compiled with Laravel Mix and styles are built with Tailwind.

 The dependencies have been acquired through [Yarn](https://yarnpkg.com).
 Therefore, to get started you will need to install the project dependencies with the following command: